skipperglume/maker_badge/SW/CircuitPython/custom/README.md

 ### Important remarks:

- 1. For the board `rev.D` a pin `board.D16` is a powerconstroling pin to display.
+ 1. For the board `rev.D` a pin `board.D16` is a power controlling pin to display.
 Without setting it to `LOW`/`False` e-paper display won't refresh.